• Skip to main content

 How often do cats poop?

 How often should my cat go poop?
-It’s a question that many a new cat owner asks.
-Unfortunately it’s a question that has a possibly frustrating answer.
-It depends.
+It’s a question that many a new cat owner asks at our vet clinic.
+Unfortunately, it’s a question that has a possibly frustrating answer.
+“It depends.”
 Like all living things, there are many different things that can affect your cat’s bowel movement.
 But what is normal?
-What should I be on the lookout for to make sure my cat is healthy?
-In this article, we will learn all about cat poop.
+What should you be on the lookout to make sure your cat is healthy?

-Orange kitten peeking out of a covered litter box
+Orange kitten peeking out of a covered litter box seemingly asking, "how often cats poop?"

 Table of Contents